StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

 The script retrieves summoner data by following these steps:

 1. Acquiring the Summoner PUUID
- -The function get_summoner_data takes a summoner name as input and queries the Riot Games API to retrieve summoner data.
+    - The function get_summoner_data takes a summoner name as input and queries the Riot Games API to retrieve summoner data.
- -Replace the placeholder API key in the script with your actual API key obtained from the Riot Games website.
+    - Replace the placeholder API key in the script with your actual API key obtained from the Riot Games website.
- -After acquiring the summoner data, the PUUID (Portable Unique ID) is extracted from the response.
+    - After acquiring the summoner data, the PUUID (Portable Unique ID) is extracted from the response.
 2. Using the Summoner PUUID
     - The obtained PUUID can be used for further API requests to fetch more specific data about the summoner, such as match history, match details, and more.

  # get-summoner-data